-The royal party continued on through the town to the fortress gates where an official welcoming party waited, having been alerted to their arrival by the Freeman guards who had ridden ahead.
+The royal party continued through the town to the fortress gates where an official welcoming party waited, having been alerted to their arrival by the Freeman guards who had ridden ahead.
+The

-The fortress surprised Evaughnlynn on the ride through its streets.
+fortress surprised Evaughnlynn on the ride through its streets.
 The grounds and buildings looked like any other city or town.
-There was even a park across the road from the
+There was even a park across the road from the headquarters

 They were escorted to the headquarters building where the Captain General of the fortress stood on the front steps surrounded by his senior officers and aides.
 When the coach stopped her